 - Committed to the church, the Bride of Christ.
 Even with all her imperfections and shortcomings, we love the church and are committed to building her up and caring for her at all times.

-The Graphic Designer should be a person who is:
+The Film Director should be a person who is:

 - Spiritually and emotionally mature.
 This person needs to be a growing Christian who is strong and stable, with a supportive network of relationships.